AngelMunoz/Hox/markdown/reference/nodes.md

 ## Element

-Elements represent HTML tags, they have a tag name, a list of attributes and a list of children.
-As you can read from the type definition, Attributes and Nodes are one dimensional lists, once again bluring the lines bwteen synchronous and asynchronous code.
+Elements represent HTML tags, they have a tag name, a collection of attributes and a collection of children.
+Attributes and children are stored in a specialized `Deque<'T>` collection optimized for our rendering patterns, once again bluring the lines bwteen synchronous and asynchronous code.

 ## Node